Back

 Please submit application by email to maggie.stoutenburg@va.gov.

 Interviews will occur exclusively by virtual platform.
 Applicants may come for an in-person tour of the site if desired.
-Typically the interview day lasts several hours (approximatley 8:30-2) and includes a general overview of the program followed by individual interviews with the training director and primary supervisors, and a group interview with the PTSD team.
+Typically the interview day lasts several hours (approximatley 8:30-2) and includes a general overview of the program followed by individual interviews with the training director and primary supervisors, and a group interview with the PTSD Clinical Team (PCT).
 Prospective candidates will also have an opportunity to meet with former residents of the program during the interview day.

 Postdoctoral Applicant Requirements